Written By Rick de Groot

 Other Sharing Methods

-Besides the traditional sharing methods, you can find other methods to share reports.
+Besides the traditional sharing methods, you can find other methods to share reports in Power BI.
 I will cover some here.

 Tab in Teams